 Wash my face once a day, every night.
 Don’t over wash and risk drying out the skin, causing it to produce more oil.

-Wash my feet every night before bed, slather with lotion
+Wash my feet every night before bed, coat with lotion.

 Slather body lotion daily – moisturize, moisturize, moisturize

-Ask your GP to include a regular skin cancer check in your annual, or see a dermatologist.
+Ask GP to include a regular skin cancer check in my annual, or see a dermatologist.
 Some doctors recommend every year!